 - The Taiping Rebellion!
 One of the largest and bloodiest conflicts in history, led by a guy claiming to be the younger Chinese brother of Jesus Christ.
 Caused more deaths than the First World War.
 Number of movies about it?
 Zero.

-- The Chinese film "The Warlords"
+- The Chinese film "The Warlords".
+So make that one.

 - One of the Flashman novels takes place during this conflict.